ist356/assignment-04-rubyfest/reflection.md

 `--- Reflection Below This Line ---`

 I continue to think of github copilot as the devil desquised as an angel, but this does not stop me from using it while it is available.
 I feel that I am quite competent as using pandas already, but I still enjoyed the task as hand.
-I still have room to learn more streamlit and I will continue to do so.
+I still have room to learn more streamlit and I will continue to do so!